jbatarse1/Financial_Planning_Tools/README.md

 # Financial_Planning_Tools

-Application developed to analyze stocks, bonds, cryptocurrency retirements planning.
+Application developed to analyze stocks, bonds, cryptocurrency retirement planning and forecasting.
 This program runs a **Python** application within Jupyter Lab to perform financial planning analysis for the evaluation of a retirement portfolio.

+Monte Carlo Simulations are performed to evaluate return in a 30 year timeframe and a 10 year timeframe.
+Also, portfolio diversification is changed to determine possible outcomes.

 Line and Bar Plots are created to visualize the information for better understanding and decision making.
 When working in jupyter lab, ensure you activate hidden files by allowing notebook to access them via ```dotenv```.

 Must have keys in a hidden file .env with keys listed